Cliff Richard: 1976–1994: Renaissance

 On 30 June 1990, Richard performed to an estimated 120,000 people at England's Knebworth Park as part of an all-star concert line-up that also included Paul McCartney, Phil Collins, Elton John and Tears for Fears.
 The concert in aid of charity was televised around the world and helped to raise $10.5 million for disabled children and young musicians.

 Later in 1990, a live album titled From a Distance: The Event was released.
 It compiled highlights of the previous year's The Event show, and provided two live tracks as singles, "Silhouettes" (UK No. 10) and "From a Distance" (No. 11).
 However, it was with the Christmas single "Saviour's Day" that Richard scored his 13th UK No. 1 single and his 100th top 40 hit.
 The album itself reached No. 3 over the Christmas period and was certified double platinum by the BPI.

 Following the success of the recent Christmas singles, Richard released his first Christmas album, Together with Cliff Richard, in 1991, but his bid for the UK Christmas No. 1 spot again with "We Should Be Together" was unsuccessful (making No. 10).
 1992 saw "I Still Believe in You" (No. 7) released as his Christmas single, while 1993 saw Richard's first new music studio album for over three years released.
-Simply titled The Album, it debuted at No.1 on the UK album chart.
-"Peace in Our Time" (No. 8) was the second lead single, followed by "Human Work of Art" (No. 24) and "Healing Love" (No. 19) for Christmas.
+Simply titled The Album, it debuted at No. 1 on the UK album chart.
+"Peace in Our Time" (No. 8) was the second single, followed by "Human Work of Art" (No. 24) and "Healing Love" (No. 19) for Christmas.
 In 1994, the compilation The Hit List was released; meanwhile in the background, Richard was concentrating on bringing the musical Heathcliff to the stage.

 With Richard's succession of hit songs and albums from the late 1970s into the early 1980s, followed by another strong run in the late 1980s and early 1990s, a strong fan base had been reestablished and Richard remained one of the best-known music artists in the country.
 Over the course of the 1980s, he recorded with Olivia Newton-John, Elton John, Stevie Wonder, Phil Everly, Janet Jackson, Sheila Walsh and Van Morrison.
 Meanwhile, the Shadows later re-formed (and again split).
 They recorded on their own, but also reunited with Richard in 1978, 1984 and 1989–90.